starnose/cartoonify/README.md

 This is a fork of https://github.com/danmacnish/cartoonify that I'm going to play with.

-Current aim - cartoonify your webcam....
+Current aim - cartoonify your webcam.... if that's even possible